 - Direct human supervision if possible is important to help prevent injury or escape.
 Stay cool and calm.
 Your behaviour and energy will be observed by your dog.

 - Play some soothing relaxing dog music.
 There's heaps on Spotify or You Tube.
 Try Relax My Dog.

-- Have some un-processed long lasting chewy treats (we have plenty of options) on hand if they want them but your pet may be too stressed to eat.
+Feed the bangs: Have your animals highest value food/treats on hand and offer them as the bangs start.
+Have some un-processed long lasting chewy treats (we have plenty of options).
+But your pet may be too stressed to eat.

-- Consider some chemical and toxic free calming products to use such as Pet Remedy, Rescue Remedy and Thunder Shirts or ask about CBD Oil in-store.
+- Natural Calming Products: Consider some chemical and toxic-free calming products to use such as Herbal Cracker Blend (our strongest product), Pet Relax Spray (for mild fear), Rescue Remedy and Thunder Shirts or ask about CBD Oil in-store.
 Click here for options.